ConceptCodes/Mr.-Clean/README.md

 python mr_clean.py --input_directory '<folder containing original imaages' --output_directory '<folder where you want clean images>'
 ```

+## Roadmap

+- Add multiprocessing module to speed things up
+- Make cmd line more interactive
+- Make global so that you can call from any directory

 ## License

 MIT © [ConceptCodes](https://conceptcodes.dev)